Muirfield/pocketmine-plugins/GrabBag/README.md

   should use the `opms` command.

 * **seearmor** _<player>_
-  seearmor : Show player's armor
+  Show player's armor

 * **seeinv** _<player>_
-  seeinv : Show player's inventory
+  Show player's inventory
 * **servicemode** **[on|off** _[message]_ **]**
-  servicemode : controls servicemode
+  controls servicemode

   If `on` it will activate service mode.
 In service mode new players can not join (unless they are ops).
 Existing players can remain but may be kicked manually by any ops.

 * **setarmor** _[player]_ _[piece]_ _<type>_
-  setarmor : Sets armor (even in creative)
+  Sets armor (even in creative)

   This command lets you armor up.
 It can armor up creative players too.
   If no `player` is given, the player giving the command will be armored.